iancaragol/with/content/posts/taiwan/index.md

 > The ultra-fast train that took us back to Taipei

-Once in the Taipei region, Leah and I checked out a small section of North Taipei called Beutiu.
+Once in the Taipei region, Leah and I checked out a small section of North Taipei called [Beitou](https://en.wikipedia.org/wiki/Beitou_District).
 This region is known for having a lot of natural hot springs so we spent the afternoon soaking in one and sipping green tea.

-Our next destination on our trip was Jiufeng which is a small village in the hills outside of Taipei.
+Our next destination on our trip was [Jiufen](https://en.wikipedia.org/wiki/Jiufen) which is a small village in the hills outside of Taipei.
 It used to be the home of many miners but is now a fairly quiet place visited mostly by travelers.
-The rumor is that Jiufeng was the inspiration behind the setting in "Spirited Away".
+The rumor is that Jiufen was the inspiration behind the setting in "Spirited Away".

 ![IMG_2141_LR](IMG_2141_LR.jpg)